Tracking Net Worth with Simple Templates

 Net Worth$90,650

-The point is: the trend matters more than the absolute number.
-A 28-year-old with $15,000 net worth who adds $500 monthly is on a stronger trajectory than someone with $50,000 who's stagnant.
-The template turns abstract goals ("save more") into measurable outcomes you can verify every 30 days.
+The point is: the trend matters far more than the absolute number.
+A 28-year-old with $15,000 of net worth adding $500/month is on a stronger trajectory than someone with $50,000 sitting flat.
+The template converts vague intent (“save more”) into a single line on a chart you either move or you don’t.

 Implementation Checklist